Learn more about this program at the Explore LSC Open House on October 8, 2026 RSVP Today

 Why Study Solidworks (CAD) at LSC?

-The SolidWorks certificate prepares students for the SolidWorks CSWA or CSWP-Weldments exams.
-SolidWorks is the standard in 3D design and mechanical engineering software.
-It’s used at thousands of companies around the world.
-It’s used by engineers, designers and CAD technicians to create 3D models and 2D drawings.
-Models and drawings can range from individual parts to assemblies with thousands of parts.
-If you want to learn how to use SolidWorks in your career, take the SolidWorks certificate at Lake Superior College in Duluth, MN.
+SolidWorks software is the standard in 3D design and mechanical engineering at thousands of companies worldwide.
+Engineers, designers and CAD technicians create 3D models and 2D drawings ranging from individual parts to assemblies with thousands of parts.

 View Catalog